 Investment in Digital Business to Increase Productivity

-Current economic conditions consisting of a labor shortage and high inflation which is accelerating costs are requiring that companies focus on productivity and automation.
-In 2021 overall investment grew 7.4% and for technology this rate was 14%.
-In 2022 it will increase anywhere between 7.7% to 10.3% and majority of these investments will be in CPG/retail, manufacturing (supply chain is a key area of focus), and the services industry.
+Current economic conditions consisting of a labor shortage and high inflation, which is accelerating costs, require that companies focus on productivity and automation when investing in digital business.
+In 2021, overall investment grew 7.4%, and for technology, this rate was 14%.
+In 2022, it will increase anywhere from 7.7% to 10.3%, and the majority of these investments will be in CPG/retail, manufacturing (supply chain is a key area of focus), and the services industry.
 These investments are geared towards increasing productivity and improving the bottom line.

 Examples of investments to improve productivity include Chipotle’s focus on automating repetitive tasks and Walmart’s emphasis on warehouse automation.
 In the automotive industry a key focus is on leveraging vehicle data that can be monetized to generate new value creation beyond vehicle manufacturing.
 Recently financial and professional service companies experienced a rise in productivity by creating a flexible working environment through remote work options.
 According to the Labor Department this has led to at least a one percent improvement in productivity.

 What investments should companies make that drives sustainable growth and organizational agility to create value?
 The answer is digital business.
 Achieving digital maturity is also about simplification and automation to create an agile engineering culture enabling speed and scale.
 As companies ramp up their investments it is imperative that they focus on quickly delivering value and outcomes.